mcliff1/SignalBot/README.md

 * need to make the VPC subnet's dynamic or variable
 * better define the GET operation (allow parameters to get data to plot)
 * cloudformation or serverless project to create the postgres DB
+* get the static google-charts.js to deploy on S3

 ## DB Tool